Skip to main content

 What distinguishes LiquiSonic® from conventional measurement technology?

-How is the ethanol concentration measured accurately?
+How is the ethanol concentration measured?

 Our system uses ultrasonic transit time measurement to determine the speed of sound in the liquid.
-The speed of sound directly correlates with ethanol concentration and enables measurement accuracies of ±0.05 wt%.
+The speed of sound directly correlates with the ethanol concentration and enables measurement accuracies of ±0.05 wt%.
 The integrated temperature compensation ensures stable results even under fluctuating process conditions.

-How quickly do you get measurement results?
+How quickly do you receive measurement results?

-How does LiquiSonic® respond to temperature fluctuations?
+How does LiquiSonic® react to temperature fluctuations?

 Which process conditions can be covered?